pagegitss/UAE/UAE_single_table/README.md

 `--run-uaeq`: whether to run the query-driven UAE-Q.

 `--bs`: The batch size of data.
 The batch size of queries will be adjusted according to `--bs`.
 The principle is to ensure that the model goes through all the data and queries per epoch.
-Thus, we do not to specify the batch size of queries when running UAE.
+Thus, we do not need to specify the batch size of queries when running UAE.

 `--q-bs`: The batch size of queries. `--q-bs` only works for running UAE-Q.